graetzer/GDataXML-HTML/README.md

 -lxml2

 # Examples #

 There are usage examples inside the GDataXML_HTMLViewController.m file.
+Basically the library builds an object library of the entire XML DOM.
+This library adds convenient Objective-C types around the libxml parsing library.

 ### Other examples for GDataXML on the web: ###